usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% asset design-standards/table_1_graphic_conventions.gif alt="" %}

 {% figcaption %}
-The table describes graphic conventions used in the ADA Standards for Accessible Design for showing dimensions on figures, how the direction of approach is denoted, centerline designation and boundary of clear floor area.
+<p>The table describes graphic conventions used in the ADA Standards for Accessible Design for showing dimensions on figures, how the direction of approach is denoted, centerline designation and boundary of clear floor area.
 All dimensions are shown in inches above the measure line, with the metric equivalent below.
-Where the dimension does not fit conveniently between lines, the measure line is extended beyond the lines and the dimension placed above (and below) the extension.
+Where the dimension does not fit conveniently between lines, the measure line is extended beyond the lines and the dimension placed above (and below) the extension.</p>
 {% endfigcaption %}
 {% endfigure %}